slcs-jsc/mptrac/README.md

 ### Installation

-First, compile the GSL and netCDF libraries required by MPTRAC by running the build script:
+First, download and compile the GSL and netCDF libraries required by MPTRAC by running the library build script:

     cd mptrac/libs
     ./build.sh

 Next, change to the source directory and edit the Makefile according to your needs.

+    cd mptrac/src
+    emacs Makefile

 You may want to edit the LIBDIR and INCDIR paths to point to the directories where the GSL and netCDF libraries are located on your system.
-By default, LIBDIR and INCDIR will point to the "./libs/build/" directories.
+By default, LIBDIR and INCDIR will point to the directories created by the library build script.

+To make use of the MPI parallelization of MPTRAC, the MPI flag needs to be uncommented in the Makefile.
+Further steps of the installation will require an MPI library to be installed or loaded as a module.
+To make use of the OpenACC parallelization, the GPU flag needs to be uncommented.
+The PGI Compiler Suite will be required for to compile the GPU code.
+The OpenMP parallelization of MPTRAC is always enabled.

 Load any modules that are needed on your target platform, and try to compile the code:

-    cd mptrac/src
-    emacs Makefile
     make

-After compilation, the binaries will be located in the mptrac/src/ directory.
+After compilation, the binaries will remain located in the mptrac/src/ directory.

 By default, the binaries will be linked statically, i.e., they can be copied and run on other machines.
-However, sometimes static compilations causes problems, in particular in combination with MPI and OpenACC, as static versions of some libraries might be missing.
+However, sometimes static compilations causes problems, in particular in combination with MPI and OpenACC.
 In this case, remove the '-static' flag from the CFLAGS in the Makefile and compile again.
 To run dynamically linked binaries, the LD_LIBRARY_PATH needs to be set to include the mptrac/libs/build/lib directory.

-By default we use rather strict compiler warnings to catch problems.
-All warning messages will be turned into errors and no binaries will be produced.
-This behavior is enforced by the flag '-Werror'.
+By default rather strict compiler warnings are used to catch problems.
+Furthermore, all warning messages will be turned into errors and no binaries will be produced.
+This behavior is enforced by the flag '-Werror' in the CFLAGS.
 It should not be removed from the Makefile, unless you know what you are doing.

 ### Run the example